fostiropoulos/stream_benchmark/docs/README.md

 ![Paralleled multi-expert training framework](https://drive.google.com/uc?export=view&id=1NAswFVQtiNn6xkilUig42guGfvi-babV)

-## The Stream Dataset
+## Auto-Dataset

-Stream dataset implements the logic for processing and managing a large sequence of datasets, and provides a method to train on interdisciplinary tasks by projecting all datasets on the same dimension, by extracting features from pre-trained models.
+AutoDS implements the logic for processing and managing a large sequence of datasets, and provides a method to train on interdisciplinary tasks by projecting all datasets on the same dimension, by extracting features from pre-trained models.

-See [the repository](https://github.com/fostiropoulos/stream/tree/cvpr_release) for Stream dataset installation and usages.
+See [the repository](https://github.com/fostiropoulos/auto-dataset/) for dataset installation and usages.

 Download the extracted features for Stream datasets [here](https://drive.google.com/file/d/1insLK3FoGw-UEQUNnhzyxsql7z28lplZ/view).